What is an Apprenticeship, how much will you earn?

-Over 19 and past your first year of your apprenticeship the rates of pay are higher- check what that is here.
+When you are over 19 and past your first year of your apprenticeship the rates of pay are higher- check what that is here.

-In 2016, the average pay for a level 2 or 3 apprenticeship [equivalent to GCSEs and A-levels]– was much higher at nearly £7 an hour because some employers pay above the basis rate.
+In 2016, the average pay for a Level 2 or 3 apprenticeship (equivalent to GCSEs and A-levels) – was much higher at nearly £7 an hour, because some employers pay above the basis rate.

 The lowest-paid apprenticeships were in hairdressing and childcare.
-The highest paid in management, customer service, health, social care and sport.
+The highest paid are in management, customer service, health, social care and sport.
 Some apprenticeships pay a lot more, for example, starting pay in the Civil Service as an administration assistant in Bristol is approximately £17,000 per year.

 How long does an apprenticeship last?